-- Renewable energy generated (GWh) - GHG emissions (Scope 1, Scope 2, Scope 3) (tonnes of CO2e) - Carbon avoided (tonnes of CO2e per MWh) - Emissions displaced Methane savings (for biomass investments only) (tonnes of CO2e) - Equivalent number of homes powered or heated
+- Renewable energy generated (GWh) - GHG emissions (Scope 1, Scope 2, Scope 3) (tonnes of CO2e) - Carbon avoided (tonnes of CO2) - Equivalent number of homes powered or heated

 These metrics, as well as any other relevant metrics will be used to complete a proprietary impact scorecard which focuses on the impact that a company's products and services are expected to have.
 The Investment Manager considers different aspects of impact such as: what outcome the company is contributing to; who is served by the outcome (such as the relevant stakeholder or industry); an assessment of our expected contribution (including Schroders influence and engagement); and consideration of impact risks.
 The assessment includes tracking Key Performance Indicators (KPIs) that are used to measure and monitor the company's impact over time via an annual review.